Tipser/slate/source/includes/_overview.md

 <aside class="notice">This document is a technical reference of Tipser Elements and SDK.
 It requires some technical knowledge.
 For conceptual and business resources, head out to our official <a href="https://www.tipser.com/tipser-elements" target="_blank">Publisher's Guide</a>.</aside>

 <aside class="warning">This document refers to the Tipser Elements, which is meant to deprecate and eventually replace existing Tipser Widget.
 You may still access the <a href="https://developers.tipser.com/tipser-script" target="_blank">documentation for old Tipser Widget</a>, but we recommend integrating with Tipser Elements from start and migrating to Tipser Elements for existing Tipser Widget.
 Migration guide to be described soon!</aside>

+<aside class="notice">Please note, that since Microsoft are recommending their IE11 users to switch to their new browser Edge, the Tipser Elements library is compatible with Edge 15 (and higher) as well as other popular browsers.</aside>